 "With our label, we want to create options and prove that sustainable pieces can also be stylish, sophisticated, and classy.
 Living in harmony with nature is an art that mankind has unfortunately forgotten - that's why we want to set the best example and show possibilities of how a young company can set important cornerstones for a sustainable corporate philosophy."

 Brands create swimwear and sportswear from post-industrial wastes, recycled ocean, and landfill wastes, such as fabric scraps, carpet flooring, fishing nets, and industrial plastics.

 By using some of the most environmentally friendly fabrics for sportswear and swimwear available today, they take important steps towards making the fashion industry sustainable.

-The global textile and apparel industry is the second-largest polluter globally after the oil industry.
+The global textile and apparel industry is one of the largest polluters globally.
 It produces massive amounts of waste, pollution, and carbon emissions every year.

 Plastic waste is a considerable global concern.
 It contaminates the air, soil, and water sources threatening human health and animal lives.
 Polluted wastewater ends up in the oceans and destroys ecosystems.

 Annual plastic production has considerably increased over the last 60 years.
 It was only 1.5 million tonnes in the 1950s.
 Today, 300 million tons of plastics are produced every year, as reported by the International Union for Conservation of Nature (IUCN).

 Each year, 8 million tons of plastic are dumped into the ocean.
 And only less than 10% of all plastic is recycled.
 Millions of marine animals die every year because of pollution as they often confuse plastic waste with food and get caught in old fishing nets and other marine debris.